RAmmStein: Regime Adaptation in Mean-reverting Markets with Stein Thresholds -- Optimal Impulse Control in Concentrated AMMs: Abstract

 Concentrated liquidity provision in decentralized exchanges presents a fundamental \textbf{Impulse Control} problem.
 Liquidity Providers (LPs) face a non-trivial trade-off between maximizing fee accrual through tight price-range concentration and minimizing the friction costs of rebalancing, including gas fees and swap slippage.
 Existing methods typically employ heuristic or threshold strategies that fail to account for market dynamics.

 This paper formulates liquidity management as an optimal control problem and derives the corresponding Hamilton-Jacobi-Bellman quasi-variational inequality (HJB-QVI).
 We present an approximate solution \textbf{\rammstein}, a Deep Reinforcement Learning method that incorporates the mean-reversion speed ($\theta$) of an Ornstein-Uhlenbeck process among other features as input to the model.
 We demonstrate that the agent learns to separate the state space into regions of action and inaction.
+We further extend the framework with \textbf{RAmmStein-Width}, which jointly optimizes rebalancing timing and position width via a 6-action DDQN.

-We evaluate the framework using high-frequency 1Hz Coinbase trade data comprising over 6.8M trades.
-Experimental results show that \rammstein\ achieves a superior net ROI of 0.72\% compared to both passive and aggressive strategies.
-Notably, the agent reduces rebalancing frequency by 67\% compared to a greedy rebalancing while maintaining 88\% active time.
+We evaluate the framework using high-frequency 1Hz Coinbase trade data comprising over 6.8M trades on a realistic environment (\$10M TVL, 1\% default width).
+Experimental results show that \rammstein\ achieves a net ROI of 1.60\%, the highest among all realistic (non-omniscient) strategies, while greedy strategies lose up to $-8.4\%$ to gas costs.
+Notably, the agent reduces rebalancing frequency by 85\% compared to greedy rebalancing.
+RAmmStein-Width discovers extreme parsimony on its own, executing only 9 rebalances and \$40 in gas, and degrades more slowly than all active strategies at elevated gas costs.
 Our results demonstrate that regime-aware laziness can significantly improve capital efficiency by preserving the returns that would otherwise be eroded by the operational costs.